-“I have always known that I have a passion for teaching and helping others,” says Jill Broder, whose 30 years of experience in education are a testament to just how serious this mission is to her.
+“I have always known that I have a passion for teaching and helping others,” says Jill Broder, whose more than four decades of experience in education are a testament to just how serious this mission is to her.
 While passion for her work is the driving force behind her endeavors, Jill has the credentials to show for it as well.
 She received her undergraduate degree from the University of Maryland as a Bachelor of Science in Special Education, and then proceeded to earn a Master of Education degree with a focus in remedial reading and math, specializing in education for the gifted and talented.
 As a professional educator today, Jill continues to work with students who have learning disabilities, executive functioning issues, and attention deficit hyperactive disorder.

 Jill’s commitment to education is deeply rooted in personal history and fueled by the motivation to improve the learning of those around her.
 She was set firmly on her career path at an early age, when her brother, then a third-grader, was diagnosed with dyslexia and attention deficit hyperactive disorder.
 “My mother’s main objective,” Jill recalls, “was to ensure that his optimism, his zest for life, and his overall positive demeanor were not negatively affected by this diagnosis.”
 Jill’s interest was sparked as she watched her brother thrive under proper guidance, but none inspired her more than his wonderful tutor.
 “I knew that I needed to make this my life’s work,” Jill explains.
 “I wanted to expand on her ideas and bring this type of success to as many students as I possibly could.”